 You can learn all of these skills by yourself - I taught myself all of my art skills (and plenty of other skills) for free using the internet, and that was before Youtube was the tutorial paradise that it is today.
 With a combination of Google, Youtube and art communities, you can build these skills without putting down thousands of dollars for a degree

-If you’d rather spend some money to save time, there are thousands of tutorials and courses on the internet made by actual, working professional concept artists.
+If you’d rather spend some money to save time, instead of getting a degree, there are thousands of tutorials and courses on the internet made by actual, working professional concept artists.
 They know what they should teach you, because they use those skills in their day jobs.
 Most of these artists have been in your shoes, so their courses are extremely affordable - much more affordable than a degree.

-The biggest benefits in choosing to get a college degree are the accountability, and the networking.
+The biggest benefits in choosing to get a college degree are the accountability, and the networking they provide.

 You’re more likely to show up for lessons when you’ve paid a very large sum of money for them.
 You’ll also be surrounded by other aspiring concept artists - you’ll be able to share tips and tricks you’ve learned, and push each other to do better.

-The benefits of knowing other aspiring concept artists don’t end when the degree does, either; one day your peers will be looking for work, and some will eventually become successful concept artists.
-The entertainment industry is very small, and artists helping each other to find work is commonplace.
+The benefits of knowing other aspiring concept artists don’t end when the degree does, either; your peers will also be applying for and getting concept art jobs.
+The entertainment industry is very small, and artists helping each other to find work is commonplace; each friend you have working as a concept artist, is someone who could put your name forward when another position opens up at their company.

-Some countries like the USA are more likely to grant visas to visitors who have degrees.
-If it's your dream to work in a speciifc country, check into whether a degree could help that happen for you.
+Lastly, some countries like the USA are more likely to grant visas to visitors who have degrees.
+If it's your dream to work as a concept artist in a specific country, check into whether a degree could help that happen for you.

 If you think you'll be able to cultivate enough discipline, go for the non-degree route.

-With this in mind, I would encourage everybody to try a single year of learning by themselves - give it your best shot.
-If at the end of that year you still feel you need the degree, then at least you are going in much more informed.
+Personally, I would encourage everybody to first try a single year of learning by themselves - give it your best shot.
+If at the end of that year you still feel you need the structure of a degree, then at least you are going in to it more informed and experienced with art study.

 Hey, I’m Christopher